 To be eligible for admission into the Manhattan College IPP, students must meet the following requirements:

-Complete the International Pathway Program application here: (LINK to APP)
+Complete the International Pathway Program application (scroll down for link)

 High school transcriptstranslated into English.